ItsAuraCrypto/Aura/README.md

 ---

 ## 💻 Minimum Hardware Requirements

-To ensure high performance and network security, the following hardware specifications are required:
+To ensure high performance and network security, the following hardware specifications are recommended:

-- **Processor**: Minimum 8-core CPU.
+- **Processor**: Minimum 4-core CPU, 2 GHz or higher.
-- **Graphics**: Minimum 4 GB VRAM, DirectX 12 compatible.
+- **Graphics**: Minimum 2 GB VRAM, DirectX 12 compatible or equivalent.
-- **Memory**: 16 GB RAM or higher.
+- **Memory**: 8 GB RAM or higher.
-- **Storage**: 512 GB SSD with at least 256 GB available.
+- **Storage**: 128 GB SSD with at least 64 GB available.
-- **Network**: Stable internet connection (500 Mbps or higher).
+- **Network**: Stable internet connection (minimum 10 Mbps).

-> Devices below these specifications will not be able to mine Aura Core.
+> Devices below these specifications can participate through **Aura Lite**.

 ---

 ## ⚡ How It Works

 ### 1. **Mining**
-- Mining is accessible only to high-performance devices.
+- Mining is accessible to mid-range and high-performance devices.
 - Rewards are distributed based on a hybrid mechanism:
   - **50% PoW**: For transaction validation and security.
   - **50% PoS**: For staking and contributing to network sustainability.